Strategy

 What changes when transformation starts with understanding

-Understanding how the organisation actually operates.
-How decisions are made.
-How work between teams.
-Where the sits, and why it exists.
-What users are trying to do, and where the current experience breaks down.
+What shifts things is starting somewhere else.
+Understanding how the organisation actually operates: how decisions are made, how work flows between teams, where the sits and why it exists, what users are trying to do and where the current experience breaks down.
+That's where begins.
+Because once those things are clear, technology becomes an enabler, not the driver.

-They are frequently positioned as the barrier to progress, but in many cases, they are simply exposing deeper issues.
+This is also where are often misunderstood.
+They're frequently positioned as the barrier to progress, but in many cases they're simply exposing deeper issues.
 Replacing them without addressing those issues rarely delivers the expected outcome.
 It creates movement, but not necessarily improvement.
+The same reappear, just in a different place.

 Why understanding is what makes transformation effective

 If you start with technology, you risk building something that looks modern but behaves exactly like what it replaced.
+If you start with understanding, you create the conditions for something genuinely better. is not about what you install.
+It's about what you change.
+Technology supports that change.
+It does not define it.

 LET'S WORK TOGETHER